 Bacchanal — 600 Poland Ave

-What You’re Ordering: a bottle of wine from the shop or the Lost Ward
+What You’re Ordering: a bottle of wine from the shop

 This stop is a MUST for any New Orleans itinerary.
 Bacchanal is a great place to end your night with live music and a unique ambiance that can’t be beat!
 Their massive outdoor patio and DIY food & drink menu will easily chew up hours of your time.
 I returned to this place on 3 separate occasions in one trip because I loved it so much!
 Their drink specialty is wine from their well-curated shop, but the cocktails from the bar are pretty damn good too.